webability-go/xcore/README.md

 func (c *XCache)Set(key string, indata interface{})
 ------------------------
   Sets an entry in the cache.
-  If the entry already exists, just replace it with a new creation date If the entry does not exist, it will insert it in the cache and if the cache if full (maxitems reached), then a clean is called to remove 10%
+  If the entry already exists, just replace it with a new creation date.
+  If the entry does not exist, it will insert it in the cache and if the cache if full (maxitems reached), then a clean is called to remove 10%.
-  Returns nothing
+  Returns nothing.

 func (c *XCache)Get(key string) (interface{}, bool)
 ------------------------
 Gets the value of the entry.
 - If the entry exists and is valid, returns the pointer to the object and false.
 - If the entry exists and is not valid anymore, returns nil and true.
 - If the entry does not exist, return nil and false.

 func (c *XCache)Del(key string)
 ------------------------
-Deletes the entry in the XCache
+Deletes the entry in the XCache.

 func (c *XCache)Clean(perc int) int
 ------------------------
-Cleans the cache to be able to receive more data: will first scan to invalidate and deletes expired entries (if there is an expiration time), then free 10% of items limit (if any)
+Cleans the cache to be able to receive more data: will first scan to invalidate and deletes expired entries (if there is an expiration time), then free 10% of items limit (if any).
 It Will **not** verify the cache against its source (if isfile is set to true).
 If you want to scan that, use the Verify function.

 func (c *XCache)Verify() int